Note: The links below will

 dioxide.

-The crew is of "", until new solar arrays arrive on STS-97.
+Station Alpha", until new solar arrays arrive on STS-97.
 Then there

 will be enough electricity to keep all three sections powered up and heated.